Company Explainer Video: The 2026 Guide

 Use the production model that matches the shape of your demand, not the one that sounds most impressive.

-• Choose in-house if you have the skills, review structure, and enough free capacity to handle both the first video and follow-on versions.
+• Choose in-house if you have the skills, the review structure, and enough free capacity to handle both the first video and the follow-on versions.

 • Choose an agency if the project is high-stakes, creatively distinct, and unlikely to need constant spin-offs.

 One more filter helps.
 Ask how often credibility updates will matter.
-In a lower-trust environment, teams often need to add real product footage, customer evidence, founder perspective, or lighter-touch revisions that keep a video believable.
+In a lower-trust market, teams often need to add real product footage, customer evidence, or lighter-touch revisions that keep a video believable.
 The best partner model is the one that lets you make those changes without rebuilding the whole process every time.

 The goal is reliability.
 You want a setup your team can return to each time the market, message, or format changes.